chthota9/academi-slug/README.md

 - Link to our fourth Sprint Report (TBA)
 - Link to our [Scrum Board](https://trello.com/invite/b/3utiz3Fv/b8d9a24621bd50681c49075468a3ae49/initial-tasks)

+---

 #### Installation Guide:
+- `cd` into `\webApp\` directory
 - In `\webApp\` directory
+ 1. Check if Node is installed by typing `node -v` this should print Node's version number.
+It should be v8.11.3.
+ 2. Check if NPM is installed by typing `npm -v` this should print the NPM's version number.
+It should be 5.6.0.
-  1. Use `npm install` to get all dependencies
+ 3. Use `npm install` to get all dependencies and then type `npm install pm2 -g`
-  2. Use `node server.js` to start server
+ 4. Use `pm2 start ecosystem.config.js` to start server.
-     - To connect to server type `localhost:5000` into a web browser
+     - To connect to server type `localhost:5000` into a web browser.
+     - To end the server type `pm2 kill`